-Michele “Missy” Avila, then 17, was born in Southern California on February 8, 1968 and attended San Fernando Highschool.
-She lived with her mother Irene Avila, who was divorced, and three brothers, Ernie, Chris and Mark.
-They lived in a quiet, middle-class neighborhood in Arleta, California.
+Michele “Missy” Avila was born in Southern California on February 8, 1968 and attended San Fernando Highschool.
+She lived with her mother Irene Avila, who was divorced and her three brothers Ernie, Chris and Mark in a quiet, middle-class neighborhood in Arleta, California.
 Not too far from Los Angeles.

-Laura Doyle was also born and raised in the same neighborhood.
-She was also good friends with both girls.
+Laura Doyle was also born and raised in the same neighborhood and was also considered a best friend to both girls.

 Family photo of Missy along with her three brothers